Aryankpoor/metamorpheus/README.md

 - Python Notifier: Create and notify yourself with custom notifications
 - PyTimer : Create timers in python
 - Vowelount: The vowel counter in string
+- Covid Cases checker - Check the number of covid cases in your country

 ``
 Python version - 3.8.4